revolist/revogrid-docs/blog/ms-project-gantt-whats-next.md

 ## The hidden requirement: no context loss

-Most business applications are not born as Gantt charts.
+Most business applications are not born as Gantt chart.

 They start as tables.